Robert de Saint-Jean

 Robert de Saint Jean (1901–1987) was a French writer and journalist.
 He was the companion of the French-speaking American writer Julien Green.
-Like the latter, he kept a diary which he published and allows to understand the French cultural life over several decades.
+Like Green, he kept a diary which he eventually published.
+It provides insight into French society and cultural life over several decades.

-He worked, in particular, to Paris-Soir, le Parisien libéré or Paris Match.
+He worked, in particular, for Paris-Soir, le Parisien libéré, and Paris Match.

+When France fell to the Nazis in 1940, he was deputy chief of staff to the French minister of information.
+His writing had made him a personal enemy of German foreign minister Joachim von Ribbentrop.
+Green arranged for him to gain entry to Portugal and then transfer to the US.

-In 1984 he received the prix Marcel Proust.
+In 1984 he received the Prix Marcel Proust.
 He also worked as editor for the Plon publishing house.